CaptainMisfit-WBM/brawley-nexus-telemetry/README.md

 Snap Probability: 76.1% (Accelerating)
 Projected Window: < 15 Hours (Terminal Phase-Lock)

-The original intuition logged on January 7th has survived the transition to hard-code.
+The original intuition logged on January 7th, which was January 11 - 16, has survived the transition to hard-code.
 My methodology treats the Salton Trough not as a random seismic zone, but as a bounded stochastic system reaching a fixed-point failure.
 I am not a classical seismologist.
 I am a pattern-recognition specialist using AI-formalized ontology to identify structural necessity.

 NEXUS COORDINATES: 33.185°N, 115.612°W